-Psalm 13 is a textbook example of what scholars refer to as an individual lament.
-It is the lament of a single individual who is pouring his heart out to God, lamenting over his circumstances and asking God to intervene.
-What makes this particular psalm unique is that it is the shortest of any prayers for help found in the Psalter.
-Within just six verses, the mood and tone of the psalm changes dramatically.
-Kidner remarks, "The three pairs of verse climb up from the depths to a fine vantage-point of confidence and hope.
+- Psalm 13 is a textbook example of an individual lament - ► A single individual pouring his heart out to God, lamenting over his circumstances and asking God to intervene - Psalm 13 is the shortest of any prayer for help in the Psalter - ▶ It features dramatic changes in tone - ▶ "The three pairs of verse climb up from the depths to a fine vantage-point of confidence and hope.
+If the path is prayer (3f.), the sustaining energy is the faith expressed in verse 5.
+The prospect from the summit (5) is exhilarating, and the retrospect (6) overwhelming" (Kidner, 93).
+The three pairs of verse climb up from the depths to a fine vantage-point of confidence and hope.
 If the path is prayer (3f.), the sustaining energy is the faith expressed in verse 5.
 The prospect from the summit (5) is exhilarating, and the retrospect (6) overwhelming" (Kidner, 93).